compass-rs/sass-rs/README.md

 Windows compilation using VS 2019 requires that all the environment variables for MSBuild to be availble.

-An indicator that the environment is not properply setup is the following error message:
+An indicator that the environment is not properly setup is the following error message:

 ```
 error MSB4019: The imported project "C:\Microsoft.Cpp.Default.props" was not found.
 Confirm that the path in the <Import> declaration is correct, and that the file exists on disk.